 Films which were shown publicly on television, the internet or via a regular cinema release in Germany before the end of DOK Leipzig 2021 (25. – 31.10.2021) or which were available via download, stream or otherwise free of charge or against payment cannot qualify.

 Any number of films can be submitted by one person or company as long as the submission requirements are met.

 The submission form can be found in the myDOK section of the DOK Leipzig website during the submission process (1.3.-1.7.2021).

 The submission form asks for all information important for the processing and evaluation of the film.
 Mandatory fields are marked with an asterisk.

-The submitter must be authorized to submit the film to the festival - with the possible consequence that the film will be selected.
+The submitter must be authorized to submit the film to the festival – and possibly confirm a screening in the DOK Leipzig programme.

 1.4 Submission fee

 For the submission of a film from 1.3.2021 to 18.6.2021 40,00€ (incl.
 7% VAT) will be charged as submission fee.

 For the submission of a film from 19.6.2021 to 1.7.2021 a submission fee of 50,00€ (incl.
 7% VAT) will be charged for the submission of a film.

 The submission fee is to be paid by filling out the submission form via the payment methods offered there.
 Submissions for which no entry fee has been paid will not be processed.